Fitted Q-Iteration via Max-Plus-Linear Approximation: Max-plus FQI

 \begin{As} The features $f:\Z\ra\Rl^p$ and the samples $ \{ z_i=(x_i, u_i), x^+_i, r_i \}_{i \in [1:n]}$ are such that

 That is, $F\sam$ (resp., $G\sam$) is doubly (resp., row) $\R$-astic. \end{As}

 Note that the preceding assumption is only relevant when the features are \emph{extended} real-valued functions that assign $-\infty$ to a subset of state-action space~$\Z = \X\times\U$.
 In particular, if condition~\eqref{eq:F proper} does not hold, then any MP-linear combination of features assigns $-\infty$ to a subset of $\Z$.
 On the other hand, condition~\eqref{eq:F col realistic} implies that each feature $[f]_j$ is ``activated'' by at least one state-action sample $z_i$ in the sense that $[f]_j(z_i)$ is finite.
-If this condition does not hold for some $j \in [1:p]$, we can safely remove the corresponding feature~$[f]_{j}$ since the sample set is not ``rich'' enough to activate this feature (the algorithm below sets $[\theta]_j = -\infty$ in all iterations).
-Under Assumption~\ref{As:features}, the solution to the MP-linear regression~\eqref{eq:MP-FQI_iter0} is given by~\cite[Thm.~3.5.2]{butkovivc10}
+If this condition does not hold for some $j \in [1:p]$, we can safely remove the corresponding feature~$[f]_{j}$ since the sample set is not ``rich'' enough to activate this feature (the algorithm below sets $[\theta]_j = -\infty$ in all iterations). \begin{Prop}[MP-FQI regression] Let Assumption~\ref{As:features} hold.
+Then, the solution to the MP-linear regression~\eqref{eq:MP-FQI_iter0} is given by

 where